okozelsk/NET/Readme.md

 Each settings class also implements the GetXml method so it can be instantiated from scratch and the initialization xml element can be exported by calling the GetXml method (and stored for later use).
 Using xml constructors is generally preferable because the initialization xml can be edited without the need to modify source code of the manual setup.
 </br>
 To make things easier, RCNet also implements helper component [StateMachineDesigner](./RCNet/Neural/Network/SM/StateMachineDesigner.cs) for easier setup of simple ESN and LSM StateMachine configurations from the code (see the examples in demo application).

+## Documentation and contact
+More detailed documentation will be gradually published [here](https://github.com/okozelsk/NET/wiki).
+Questions, ideas, suggestions for improvement and constructive comments are welcome at my email address oldrich.kozelsky@email.cz or newly you can use github discussions.